 All types of stone material can be used in siding a home, but granite and limestone are the most popular.
 It holds high appeal because of its known durability and visual appearance of a texture unmatched by other materials.

-Stone has durability that works on several levels.
-Almost all other materials on the list will fade over time, but stone won’t.
-It’ll easily last the life of a home and is in the 50+ years category for lifespan.
-If the list were based on best investment, stone would be hard not to put at the top of that list.
+Natural Stone brings durability that works on several levels.
+Almost all other materials on the list will fade over time, but stone will not.
+It’ll easily last for the lifetime of a home and is in the 50+ years category for lifespan.

 Pros: Most durable, least flammable, least likely to be infested by insects or animals, low maintenance, being natural makes it inherently Eco-friendly